 You also have the option of depositing a verified identity in your SwissID account.
-You can carry out this verification either with the SwissID app, via selected municipal and city administrations or by acquiring a “SuisseID”.
-More information can be found here: https://www.swissid.ch/en/faq.html#verified-identity.
+You can carry out this verification either with the SwissID app or via the identification points shown in our list.
+More information can be found here: https://www.swissid.ch/en/privatkunden/identitaetspruefung.html .

-If you wish to have your identity verified via the SwissID app, an encrypted picture of your identity document is sent to our Swiss partner PXL Vision AG, Mühlebachstrasse 164, 8008 Zurich.
+If you wish to have your identity verified via the SwissID app (“Identity verification”), apicture of your identity document and a video selfie will be sent in encrypted form to our Swiss partner PXL Vision AG, Mühlebachstrasse 164, 8008 Zurich.
 PXL Vision processes data only on behalf of SwissSign for the sole purpose of verifying your identity and improving the software.
 However, you must explicitly consent to this in advance.

 The SwissID enables authentication for online services and the transmission of your attributes to online services (e.g. first name, last name).
 The attributes approved for release are transferred to the online service provider only upon successful authentication and with your express consent.
 The attributes to be transferred in the specific case will be indicated to you prior to the transfer, whereupon you may give or refuse your express consent to the transfer.
 In addition, you have the option of approving the transmission of data for a particular online service until such time as you revoke your consent.